petrakol/blockxpand-icp/README.md

   asynchronous file I/O on native builds (embedded on Wasm builds via the correct relative path) and exported via the `pools_graphql` endpoint.
 A timer schedules a nightly refresh on both targets; override the path on native builds via `POOLS_FILE`.
-A file watcher automatically reloads changes; for Wasm builds the file is embedded using a compile-time absolute path
+A file watcher automatically reloads changes and logs if a watcher is already active; for Wasm builds the file is embedded using a compile-time absolute path
 - Optional **reward claiming** via `claim_all_rewards` behind the `claim` feature flag
 - Calls to `claim_all_rewards` verify the caller matches the principal and can optionally allow trusted wallets via the `CLAIM_WALLETS` environment variable.
-  Anonymous principals are rejected and a mutex ensures only one claim per user can run at a time
+  Anonymous principals are rejected and a mutex ensures only one claim per user can run at a time, trapping callers who try to start a concurrent claim
 - All DEX adapters now fetch **concurrently** via `join_all` for minimal latency
 - The `get_holdings` query runs ledger, neuron, and DEX fetchers concurrently for the quickest possible response